User’s API

 Public Static Attributes

-static constexpr QueueType queue_type = QueueType::UnboundedBlocking
+static QueueType queue_type = QueueType::UnboundedBlocking

 Each frontend thread has its own queue, which can be configured with various options: